Can We Issue a Relieving Letter for an Employee Who Resigned After 4 Months? Seeking Advice from Senior Management

 hopegovind

-Regardless of the number of days he or she has worked, and irrespective of the reason, you have to release a relieving letter as well as an experience letter.
-In case he has not completed the formalities or has not given a handover, you could stop only the relieving letter.
-Such an act will damage your organization's reputation and is not good for the future too.
+Regardless of the number of days an employee has worked, and irrespective of the reason, you must issue a relieving letter as well as an experience letter.
+If the employee has not completed the formalities or has not given a handover, you could withhold only the relieving letter.
+Such an action could damage your organization's reputation and is not advisable for the future.

 muralikandukuri